Weekly Wrap-Up – August 19

 Climate advocacy group Market Forces assisted over a hundred healthcare workers in transferring an estimated $11.7 million out of HESTA.
 But it’s not just HESTA that have greenwashed claims - there is a lack of clarity overall that makes discerning genuine sustainability action from super funds a struggle.

-Hortenzia is a full-service design agency delivering creative and strategic outcomes across branding, design, digital, production and communication.
+Hortenzia is a full-service design studio delivering creative and strategic outcomes across branding, design, production and digital.

 Hortenzia acknowledges the Wurundjeri Woi Wurrung and Bunurong Boon Wurrung peoples of the Eastern Kulin Nation as the traditional and ongoing custodians of the lands on which we work.
 We pay respect to their Elders past, present and emerging.
 We acknowledge that sovereignty has never been ceded and recognise First Nations peoples’ rights to self-determination and continuing connections to land, waters and community.